Physical Therapy Guide to Cerebral Palsy

 All physical therapists are prepared through education and experience to treat patients with cerebral palsy.
 However, you may want to consider:

-- A PT who has experience treating people with CP.
+- A physical therapist who has experience treating people with CP.

-- A PT who focuses on treating infants and children.
+- A physical therapist who focuses on treating infants and children.

-- A PT who is a board-certified clinical specialist or who has completed training in pediatric or neurologic physical therapy.
-This PT has advanced knowledge, experience, and skills.
+- A physical therapist who is a board-certified clinical specialist or who has completed training in pediatric or neurologic physical therapy.
+This physical therapist has advanced knowledge, experience, and skills.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association.
-This tool will help you search for PTs with specific clinical expertise in your local area.
+This tool will help you search for physical therapists with specific clinical expertise in your local area.

 General tips when you're looking for a physical therapist (or any other health care provider):